datawithjack/datawithjack.github.io/hireme.md

 ### Client Testimonials

-What have my previous clients had to say about my work?
+Here's what some of my clients have to say about working with me:

 ***insert steve test***